 Do not allow your pet to lick or chew the incision.
 Pets tend to want to lick early in the healing period and scratch later in the healing period; this can compromise the incision and predispose to infection.
-If necessary, please prevent access to the incision by using creative clothing options (ex. backward long-sleeved T-shirt worn as "pants"), an E-collar or other devices, if you must leave your pet unattended.
-See www.directvetsurg.com, Pet Owner portal Pet Links and DVS Resources
+If necessary, please prevent access to the incision by using creative clothing options (ex T-shirt, K9 Topcoat body suit), an E-collar or other devices, if you must leave your pet unattended.
+See www.directvetsurg.com, Pet Owner portal >Pet Links and DVS Resources